-According to indices of vulnerability and readiness for climate change, Cambodia is one of the most atrisk countries globally, specifically due to its reliance on rice and inland fisheriesii and the threats to these from flooding and drought.
+According to indices of vulnerability and readiness for climate change, Cambodia is one of the most at-risk countries globally, specifically due to its reliance on rice and inland fisheriesii and the threats to these from flooding and drought.
 Cambodia is considered one of the 10 most vulnerable countries to climate change and one of the three most vulnerable in Asiaiii, with very limited ability to leverage investments and convert them to adaption action^{iv}.

-Considering its high vulnerability to climate change, Cambodia has submitted its first Nationally Determined Contribution^v (NDC) in 2017 and is currently updating it to submit a second enhanced NDC to the United Nations Framework Convention on Climate Change (UNFCCC) in 2020.

-Cambodia's current NDC key priorities for climate change mitigation are (i) the land use and forestry sector, (ii) renewable energy generation and energy efficiency, (iii) manufacturing industries and (iv) transport and waste.
+Considering its high vulnerability to climate change, Cambodia has submitted its first Nationally Determined Contribution^v (NDC) in 2015 and the updated NDC in 2020.
+The NDC key priorities for climate change mitigation are (i) the land use and forestry sector, (ii) renewable energy generation and energy efficiency, (iii) manufacturing industries and (iv) transport and waste.
 For climate change adaptation, Cambodia's NDC priorities are agriculture, water, infrastructure, forestry, human health and coastal zones.